BDIFluky/shroobada_beta/README.md

 ---

 ## Overview & Scope
-**Shroobada** aims to provide a modular and customizable framework for setting up a homelab based on FOSS:
+**Shroobada** aims to provide a modular, customizable and FOSS based framework for setting up a homelab.
+It organizes functionality into distinct stacks, each serving a particular purpose.
+Each stack consists of one or more services running in containers.
+Configuration details for these containers are defined in dedicated YAML files, ensuring a clear and easily maintainable setup.

+To streamline the process, the entire setup will be automated through a documented script, minimizing manual intervention and potential errors.

 ## Roadmap

 ## Getting Started
-All code blocks are available in the [code_blocks.md](./code_blocks.md) file with comments.

 ### Environment Setup
-This has been set up on a Debian host:
+**Shroobada** is currently tested on a Debian host:
 ```console
 fluky@Shroobada:~$ hostnamectl
  Static hostname: Shroobada